 Translucent glass panels screen the two-bedroom, two-bathroom house from the street.
 Beyond the panels, the steel post-and-beam construction “has a predominantly rectangular plan with a small volume extending to the north for a two-car carport.”

-The dwelling’s steel frame supports exterior walls of glass and “grooved Douglas fir siding, while walls of hollow clay tile block or obscure glass delineate exterior spaces.”
-Features include stunning views and an effortless indoor-outdoor connection achieved through extensive use of floor-to-ceiling glass walls and a large natural rock fireplace, extending through the glass to the covered patio.
+The dwelling’s steel frame supports exterior glass walls and “grooved Douglas fir siding, while walls of hollow clay tile block or obscure glass delineate exterior spaces.”
+Features include stunning views and an effortless indoor-outdoor connection achieved through extensive use of floor-to-ceiling glass walls and a large natural rock fireplace extending through the glass to the covered patio.

 Listing courtesy of Aaron Kirman – Compass